lindenb/jvarkit/docs/SortSamRefName.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-Sort a BAM of contig and then on name
+Sort a BAM of contig and then on read name

 ## Usage